Tenganan: Village layout

-Houses in Tenganan Pegringsingan village are built on either side of the uphill to downhill concourses with their doors opening on to it.
+Houses in Tenganan Pegringsingan village are built on either side of the uphill to downhill concourse with their doors opening onto it.
 The entrances of the houses are narrow, only allowing one person to enter or leave at any one time.
-Entrance to and exit from the village through the gate on the downhill end.
+Entrance to and exit from the village is through the gate at the downhill end.
 On either side of the entrance are two small temples.

 Across from these is the long balé agung, where the administrative decisions for the village are made.
 Next to that is the drum tower, kul-kul.
 The kul-kul is beaten 21 times each morning to start the day.
-Up the center are a series of communal pavilions (balé patemon) for formal and informal meetings, ceremonial gatherings.
+Up the center are a series of communal pavilions (balé patemon) for formal and informal meetings, and ceremonial gatherings.
 At the northern end is the village temple Pura Puseh, the temple of origin.